huggingface/hub-docs/docs/hub/security-sso-okta-oidc.md

 # How to configure OIDC SSO with Okta

 In this guide, we will use Okta as the SSO provider and with the Open ID Connect (OIDC) protocol as our preferred identity protocol.

 <Tip warning={true}>
-	This feature is part of the <a href="https://huggingface.co/enterprise" target="_blank">Enterprise Hub</a>.
+	This feature is part of the <a href="https://huggingface.co/enterprise">Enterprise Hub</a>.
 </Tip>

 ### Step 1: Create a new application in your Identity Provider